Ferrari 512: History

 The engine of the 512 S was a completely new 60° V12 with 560 PS output.
 Compared to Porsche's air-cooled flat-12, it needed a maze of cooling pipes and a heavy radiator.
 Since the chassis was of steel, reinforced with aluminium sheet, weight was 100 kg more than that of the alloy-framed 917.
 Notwithstanding the weight difference and higher center of gravity, the Ferrari 512 S and Porsche 917 seemed fairly evenly matched.

 At the beginning of 1970 the Ferrari 512s were hampered by predictable early problems, including a weak suspension and transmission problems, but the fact that Porsche already had six months of equally mixed experiences with its 917 in 1969 would be decisive for the rest of the season.

-Contrary to Porsche, Ferrari did not organise an intramural competition.
+In contrast to Porsche, Ferrari did not organise an intramural competition.
 At Porsche, JWA Gulf, KG Porsche Salzburg, and later Martini Racing all received direct factory support, in the form of loaned cars.
 Thus, at least four cars were real works cars, without putting travelling strain on the factory itself, as racing personnel and funds were provided by these professional teams.
 And even the privateers like AAW Shell Racing and David Piper Racing received much better support than Ferrari's clients.
 Ferrari did not adopt this modern scheme, but entered cars themselves in the traditional manner, as "Spa Ferrari SEFAC".
 Having only a few Formula One drivers under contract in the previous years, with the sports car aces since 1966 driving in a fleet of Porsches, Ferrari could barely find qualified drivers for its entries.
 Besides the factory cars, there were the private cars of Scuderia Filipinetti, NART, Écurie Francorchamps, Scuderia Picchio Rosso, Gelo Racing Team and Escuderia Montjuich.
 Those private cars never received the same support from the factory.
 They were considered as field fillers, never as candidates for a win.